khadas/khadas_docs/source/vim3/HowToUseLTEModule.md

 title: How To Use LTE Module
 ---

-## View operators and frequency bands supported by your region
+# View operators and frequency bands supported by your region

 You can view it on the following two websites:

 1. [frequencycheck](https://www.frequencycheck.com/carriers)
 2. [spectrumonitoring](https://www.spectrummonitoring.com/frequencies/)

-## Use LTE Module with Ubuntu Desktop
+# Use LTE Module with Ubuntu Desktop

+## XFACE Desktop

 ### Step1: Open `edit connections`